Acablade/WordGame/README.md

 (didnt test other versions but will most likely work because i havent used any packets)

-Word Game for Minecraft (currently only supports Turkish)
+Word Game for Minecraft (currently only supports Turkish and English)

 Game where you try to find a new word that starts with the last character of the last word, for example: tire->elephant->tail->last...

-Currently only supports Turkish

 **ITS STILL UNDER DEVELOPMENT AND NOT YET RELEASED**